fbpx

 Surfers Pizza & Kebab

-Come on admit it – we’ve all lined up at the iconic SPK for a dirty kebab and/or giant slab of pizza at stupid o-clock after a night of boozing and boogying.
-With fresh and authentic pizzas, kebabs, snack packs and more, they’ve got your late-night hunger pangs sorted.
+Late night just pizza hits differentand you haven’t lived until you’ve hit up this Orchid Ave icon for a dirty kebab and/or giant slab of pizza at stupid o-clock after a night of boozing and boogying.
+With fresh and authentic pizzas, kebabs, snack packs and more, if you’ve got a hankering for something carby, cheesy or saucy, SPK will hook you up with the greatest midnight snack you’ll ever have.
 Also open in Arundel, the hours may be slightly different, but the pizza quality is the same!

 Our pick: Pepperoni Pizza